 Future increases to interest rates

-The Monetary Policy Committee (MPC) reviews the base rate eight times each year with the next meeting to take place on 17th March.
+The Monetary Policy Committee (MPC) reviews the base rate eight times each year.
+The next meeting is to take place on 17th March.
 Experts predict there will be further increases throughout the year with a possible increase of 0.25% each time.
-During February’s meeting, four of the nine members voted to increase the rate to 0.75% rather than to 0.5% so be prepared for a third consecutive increase after the review in March.
-By the end of this year, it’s believed the base rate may reach 1.25% and there’s a possibility that it will hit 1.5% in 2023.
+During February’s meeting, four of the nine members voted to increase the rate to 0.75% rather than to 0.5%.
+Therefore, be prepared for a third consecutive increase after the review in March.
+By the end of this year, it’s believed the base rate may reach 1.25%.
+There’s a possibility that it will hit 1.5% in 2023.
 As a result, inflation should decrease towards the end of the year and continue to do so during 2023.

 How interest rate increases can affect you